 Put this over medium heat and stir constantly until everything is all blended together (about five minutes or so).

 Add in your meatballs, fresh or frozen (no need to thaw), and stir to coat.

-If you’re not a little on the gentle side, you may end up breaking up your meatballs.
+Note: If you’re not a little on the gentle side, you may end up breaking up your meatballs.
 That’s okay.
-This is not going to affect the state of the world if you end up with meatball pieces because they will still be delicious and Big Daddy isn’t going to charge you extra taxes if your meatballs aren’t all prettified.
-At least not yet.
-Crud.
-I think I just gave the NSA an idea for the IRS.
-Alphabet soup abounds.
-Maybe we should exercise the freedom to break meatballs while we still have it….
+This is not going to affect the state of the world if you end up with meatball pieces because they will still be delicious.

 When they are done, they will look something like this.
 I say “something” like this because you may decide to take yours off the stove eye before your sauce gets this thick and that is perfectly alright.

-Now, if you are serving these for supper, break out the rice and nestle some meatballs along with the sauce on top of it.
-If that is the case, I suggest you do take them off while you have a little thinner sauce so you can drizzle some over your rice.
+Now, if you are serving these for supper, break out the rice or our riced cauliflower and nestle some meatballs along with the sauce on top of it.
+If that is the case, I suggest you take them off while you have a little thinner Dr. Pepper sauce so you can drizzle some over your rice.

-If you are serving these for a football party, just put them on a platter with tooth picks like I did below.
+If you are serving these for a party, just put them on a platter with toothpicks as I did below.

-If making these meatballs is the extent of your Friday (or Monday) night excitement, just put a few in a bowl and grab a fork.
-That’s what I do 🙂
+However, if making these meatballs is the extent of your Friday (or Monday) night excitement, just put a few in a bowl and grab a fork.
+That’s what I do!

 Enjoy the sweet tangy goodness!

-- Approximately 2 pounds frozen meatballs (store bought or homemade
+- 2 lbs frozen meatballs (store-bought or homemade)

 - 1 cup ketchup